ryan4yin/nixos-rk3588/demo/README.md

-# Demo - Remote Deployment
+# Demo - Deploy via Colmena

-> WIP, use at your own risk.

 This is a demo of how to deploy NixOS to a remote server(or to localhost) using [colmena](https://github.com/zhaofengli/colmena).

+If you're not familiar with remote deployment, please read this tutorial first: [Remote Deployment - NixOS & Flakes Book](https://nixos-and-flakes.thiscute.world/best-practices/remote-deployment)

+## Deploy to a remote server

 Modify the nix files in this directory to fit your needs.